arm5728/UniqueLexicon/README.md

 Finnegans Wake, James Joyce

-(Where bababadalgharaghtakamminarronnkonnbronntonner
-ronntuonnthunntrovarrhounawnskawntoohoohoordenenthur
-nuk! is a word)
+(Where bababadalgharaghtakamminarronnkonnbronntonnerronntuonnthunntrovarrhounawnskawntoohoohoordenenthurnuk! is a word)

 Total number of words in text including duplicates: 225362 Number of distinct words in this text 75002